gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 Ada source programs are represented in standard text files, using Latin-1 coding.
-Latin-1 is an 8-bit code that includes the familiar 7-bit ASCII set, plus additional characters used for representing foreign languages (see :ref:`Foreign_Language_Representation` for support of non-USA character sets).
+Latin-1 is an 8-bit code that includes the familiar 7-bit ASCII set plus additional characters used for representing foreign languages (see :ref:`Foreign_Language_Representation` for support of non-USA character sets).
 The format effector characters are represented using their standard ASCII encodings, as follows: